openedx/edx-proctoring/docs/testing/test_plan.md

 - [ ] You should see an interstitial confirming the exam has been submitted and is waiting on review
 - [ ] You should receive an email stating your exam has been submitted for review

-#### A learner can retry an onboarding exam in the error and rejected status
+#### A learner can retry an onboarding exam in the error or rejected status
 - [ ] Login is a verified learner and navigate to the proctored exam section.
 This will create an exam attempt.
 - [ ] As an admin, in another browser, manually update the `created` attempt status to `error` LINK
 - [ ] Return to the learner's examine refresh the page